ckrybus/crispy-bulma/README.md

 CRISPY_TEMPLATE_PACK = "bulma"
 ```

-You may also need to use Layout objects or form objects from `django_crispy_bulma` in order to build certain objects, like the UploadField.
+You may also need to use Layout objects or form objects from `crispy_bulma` in order to build certain objects, like the UploadField.
 See the documentation below for specifics on objects like these.

 EmailField
 ----------